anvitasuresh/IDS706_week2_DataAnalysis/README.md

 ` git clone https://github.com/anvitasuresh/IDS706_week2_DataAnalysis.git`

 - **Run analysis**
 `make all` which runs the complete workflow.
-You can also run other make commands like make install to install and upgrade dependencies, make format to format code using black, make lint to lint code using flake8, make run to execute the analysis, and make clean to remove cache files.
-You can also run make test which tests the functions in analysis.py.
+You can also run other make commands like `make install` to install and upgrade dependencies, `make format` to format code using black, `make lint` to lint code using flake8, `make run` to execute the analysis, and `make clean` to remove cache files.
+You can also run `make test` which tests the functions in analysis.py.
+If you want to run individual files you can use commands like `python analysis.py` or `python test_analysis.py` as well.

 - **Build the Docker image and run inside container**